ibm-cloud-docs/cephaas/volume_expand.md

 {: #expanding-volume-capacity-cli}
 {: cli}

-Use the `volume-update` command and specify the deployment ID, volume ID, capacity (in gigabytes), and enpoint to update the capacity of a volume.
+Use the `volume-update` command and specify the deployment ID, volume ID, capacity (in gigabytes), and endpoint to update the capacity of a volume.

 ```sh
 ibmcloud software-defined-storage volume-update --volume-id VOLUME-ID --capacity CAPACITY --url string